sonata-project/SonataAdminBundle/Resources/doc/reference/annotations.rst

 Define Admins
 ^^^^^^^^^^^^^

-All you have to do is include Sonata\AdminBundleAnnotations and define the values you need.
+All you have to do is include `Sonata\AdminBundleAnnotation` and define the values you need.

 .. code-block:: php